kianenigma/what-blockchain-actually/content/Content/Summaries/This Book In 1 Page.md

+---
+Description: Summary of part 1 in 1 page.
+---

 ## Blockchains
 Blockchains are overrated.
 In literal terms, they are just a data structure.
 If combined with other technologies, they can together provide a [[Trustless]] [[State Machine]].
 This final system can be [[Blockchain Models|modeled]] as a global computer: